highb/localbuilder/README.md

 # localbuilder - Make Local PE Dev Builds

-This tool is for creating local dev builds of Puppet Enterprise using Bolt, where the custom build can be based on any changes to the components of the following vanagon packages:
+This tool is for creating local dev builds of Puppet Enterprise using Bolt, where the custom build can be based on any changes to the components of the following vanagon packages and puppetlabs repos:
 * pe-modules-vanagon component repos:
   * puppet-enterprise-modules
   * puppetlabs-pe_r10k